looselycoupled/distributed-etl-example/readme.md

 Visit the [AWS SQS](https://console.aws.amazon.com/sqs/) page to manage SQS Queues.
 Click on "Create New Queue", supply a "Queue Name", and then use the provided default values.

-The name you entered will need to be added to both enqueuer.py and worker.py as the value for `QUEUE_NAME`.
+The name you enter will need to be added to both enqueuer.py and worker.py as the value for `QUEUE_NAME`.

 Note: At the time of this documentation, API requests to SQS were free up to the first one million requests per month and 50 cents per million afterwards.